Pulse nightclub shooting: Fundraising campaigns

 Equality Florida, the state's largest LGBTQ rights group, started a fundraising page to aid the victims and their families, raising $767,000 in the first nine hours.
 As of September 22, 2016, they have raised over $7.85 million online, a record for GoFundMe, with over 119,400 donors and an average of about $66 per donation.

 Another fundraising campaign, OneOrlando, was established by Mayor Buddy Dyer.
 The Walt Disney Company and NBCUniversal, which operate the nearby Walt Disney World Resort and Universal Orlando Resort, respectively, each donated $1 million to the fund.
 As of August 12, OneOrlando has raised $23 million, with a draft proposal to start payouts starting September 27 on a rolling basis in which the highest compensations will go to the families of the 49 people killed, followed by the 50 victims who were physically injured and hospitalized for one night or more.
 OneOrlando's fund administrator said that the draft has not decided whether to pay people who were held hostage but were not injured, and will take public feedback in two 90-minute hearings to be held on August 4.
 A timeline of the draft proposal was released.
-On August 11, its board of directors decided that the funds will only be dispersed to "the families of the dead, survivors who were hospitalized, survivors who sought outpatient medical treatment, and those who were present in the club when the shootings began but not physically injured," and that family members and survivors can start filing claims until the September 12 deadline.
+On August 11, its board of directors decided that the funds will only be dispersed to "the families of the dead, survivors who were hospitalized, survivors who sought outpatient medical treatment, and those who were present in the club when the shootings began but not physically injured," and that family members and survivors can file claims until the September 12 deadline.
 As of December 1, OneOrlando paid out over $27.4 million to 299 recipients, according to officials, with six more claims worth an additional $2.1 million still being contested among family members of the slain victims.

 IDW Publishing and DC Entertainment created Love Is Love, a graphic novel sold to raise money for the victims.
 The novel became a New York Times best seller and more than $165,000 was raised.
 Through Equality Florida, the proceeds were donated to the OneOrlando Fund.